TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 - Password: password

 But first, you need a place to log *into*!
-To find the server that holds your data, you'll need something called an IP address.
+To find the server that holds your data, you'll need the host name of the server.
 Your instructor should have given this to you at the beginning of the workshop.

-An IP address is essentially the numerical version of a web address like www.google.com
+A hostname is a label that is assigned to a device connected to a computer network and that is used to identify the server.

 ## Connection Protocols